nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 </div>

 **What it does** <br>
-Edits a medical history of a patient.
+This command allows you to edit a medical history of a patient.
 The medical history to be edited is identified by the index number shown in the displayed list of medical history by `list-medical-history`.

 **Command Format** <br>
 `edit-medical-history MEDICAL_HISTORY_INDEX pi/PATIENT_INDEX [d/DATE] [mc/MEDICAL_CONDITION] [t/TREATMENT]`